dominiksalvet/cpurast/README.md

 ## Todo

+* Improve renderer-rasterizer communication
+* Use provoking attribs as pointer
 * Interpolation - check corner cases
 * Triangle rasterization should all lines be less than right_x?
 * Fix triangle rendering one-off